Updated: Nov 26, 2020

 Once the men are seated in their respective areas based on rank within the tribe, warriors and guests the Head Elder retells an old story, shares a teaching about the grounds, and sometimes speaks about prophecies of things yet to come.

 The Yahola (Singer) calls the men to come out from under the arbors and begins to sing a calling song.
-The first song and dance is calling upon The Creator to bless and make the grounds holy.
+(Listen to a Stomp Dance) The first song and dance is calling upon The Creator to bless and make the grounds holy.
 Depending on the tribe Creator's name is sung while dancing at least four times and in some cases twelve times.
 In every aspect of native culture, The Creator comes first in everything because we would have nothing if it wasn't for Him.

 Psalm 69:30 "I will praise YHWH’s name in song and glorify him with thanksgiving."